The Splitters: History

 The Splitters were formed in 2017 in Split, Croatia.
 They started performing their original songs at various festivals such as the ST@rt festival in Split and the West Herzegowina Festival in Široki Brijeg.
 The band's debut album Love Sucks was released on 7 April 2018.
 It was only available via SoundCloud and contained English language songs.

 In early 2019 the band signed a record deal with Croatia Records and since then they have been writing Croatian language songs.
 Their second studio album and first to be recorded in Croatian, Izvedi me van, was released on 2 July 2020.

 At the 69th edition of the Zagreb Festival in 2022 they performed the song "Izgubljeni grad".
-On 9 December 2022, The Splitters were announced as one of the 18 participants in Dora 2023, the national contest in Croatia to select the country's Eurovision Song Contest 2023 entry, with the song "Lost and Found".
+The Splitters were one of the 18 participants in Dora 2023, the national contest in Croatia to select the country's Eurovision Song Contest 2023 entry, coming fourth with the song "Lost and Found".
+The band was among the 24 participants in Dora 2024 with the song "Od kad te sanjam"; they did not qualify for the final.